axel-denis/Workshop-Blender-Modelisation/README.md

 #### New tools

-We created the corners, but now we need to add the littles part in-between.
+We created the corners, but now we need to add the littles parts in-between.

 Same approach, create one of them, scale it, align it to the reference, and so on.
 I'll not guide you on this part as much as I did before.